joehand/dat-next/readme.md

 Total Size: 50 files (40.5 MB)
 ```

+Now you should have a `.dat` folder inside `my-files-to-share`.
+Once the dat is created, you can start sharing it over the p2p network:

-3. `dat sync` - share the files over the Dat network
+* `dat sync` - share the files over the Dat network

 ```
 dat-next sync